Official: 57 more Iranians die from COVID-19 over past 24 hours

-Jahanpour said that 1,787 new infected cases have been detected since yesterday.
+Since yesterday (Friday) 2,282 new affected cases have been detected in the country, he pointed out.

-Over the last 24 hours, 57 people died due to the deadly virus, he added.
+Over the last 24 hours, 57 people passed away owing to the deadly virus, he further noted.

-He added that 837,090 tests have so far been carried out in Iran.

-Iran has taken numerous steps to stop the spread of the disease, ranging from closing down schools and universities to cancellation of cultural and religious gatherings.
+Iran has taken numerous steps to stop the spread of the disease, ranging from shutting down schools and universities to canceling cultural and religious gatherings.
 It is also constantly disinfecting and sanitizing public places.

 Follow us on Twitter @IrnaEnglish